serverless-guru/sls-jest/doc/utils/dynamodb.md

 - `DynamoDBItem`

-Represents a single DynaoDB item, represented as plain JS objects.
+Represents a single DynaoDB item, represented as a plain JS object.

 example: